-These leading practices are identified in GAO, Information Technology: FDA Has Taken Steps to Address Challenges but Needs a Comprehensive Strategic Plan, GAO-16-182 (Washington, D.C.: Dec.
+46These leading practices are identified in GAO, Information Technology: FDA Has Taken Steps to Address Challenges but Needs a Comprehensive Strategic Plan, GAO-16-182 (Washington, D.C.: Dec.
 17, 2015); and GAO, Library of Congress: Strong Leadership Needed to Address Serious Information Technology Management Weaknesses, GAO-15-315 (Washington, D.C.: Mar.
 31, 2015).

-Office of the Director of National Intelligence, Security Executive Agent Directive 4: National Security Adjudicative Guidelines (Dec.
+47Office of the Director of National Intelligence, Security Executive Agent Directive 4: National Security Adjudicative Guidelines (Dec.
 10, 2016) (effective June 8, 2017).

-June 2017, the directive is meant to establish the single, common adjudicative criteria for all covered individuals who require initial or continued eligibility for access to classified information or eligibility to hold a sensitive position.
-DOD officials stated that having standardized adjudicative criteria such as these guidelines constitutes an important step in helping to ensure reciprocity.
-Additionally, a senior PAC Program Management Office official noted that the PAC has designated eight executive branch-wide IT shared service capabilities, such as the electronic adjudication of certain background investigations and a new electronic questionnaire for national security positions.
-According to this official, the latter two shared services are expected to be rolled out in 2017, with the remaining six shared services being rolled out as they become available.
+2017, with the remaining six shared services being rolled out as they become available. $^{\rm 48}$

-Key Aspects of the 2012 Federal Investigative Standards and the Development of a Reciprocity Policy Remain Incomplete

-While the PAC has reformed many parts of the personnel security clearance process, implementing certain key aspects of the 2012 Federal Investigative Standards, including changing the frequency of periodic reinvestigations for certain clearance holders and establishing a continuous evaluation program, remain incomplete.
+Key Aspects of the 2012 Federal Investigative Standards and the Development of a Reciprocity Policy Remain Incomplete While the PAC has reformed many parts of the personnel security clearance process, implementing certain key aspects of the 2012 Federal Investigative Standards, including changing the frequency of periodic reinvestigations for certain clearance holders and establishing a continuous evaluation program, remain incomplete.
 In addition, the issuance of ODNI's draft reciprocity policy has been delayed.
 2012 Federal Investigative Standards.
-These standards outline criteria for conducting background investigations to determine eligibility for a security clearance and are intended to ensure cost-effective, timely, and efficient protection of national interests and to facilitate reciprocal
+These standards outline criteria for conducting background investigations to determine eligibility for a security clearance and are intended to ensure cost-effective, timely, and efficient protection of national interests and to facilitate reciprocal recognition of the resulting investigations.49 In April 2015, we reported that executive branch agencies with responsibilities for security clearances and suitability determinations had twice approved updated Federal Investigative Standards to replace the 1997 Standards, but that progress in implementing the updated standards had been limited.50 Specifically, as part of the reform effort that began after the passage of IRTPA, the Director of National Intelligence and the Acting Director of OPM, in their roles as Security and Suitability Executive Agents, signed new Federal Investigative Standards on December 13, 2008, and stated that the anticipated initial deployment of the standards was to begin in the

-&lt;sup>48According to PAC Program Management Office officials, the other six shared services include: (1) position designation-an automated application to help determine the appropriate investigation level needed for a position; (2) low-side repository-a central location to store investigative and adjudicative information; (3) investigation-development of investigative reports and advanced analytics; (4) low-side information exchange- allows for the sharing of vetting information; (5) adjudication management-supports the adjudication of investigations, including case management and reporting capabilities; and (6) post-determination management-supports the functions that security managers, suitability managers, or similar resources perform once an adjudicative determination has been rendered (e.g., visit requests).
+48According to PAC Program Management Office officials, the other six shared services include: (1) position designation-an automated application to help determine the appropriate investigation level needed for a position; (2) low-side repository-a central location to store investigative and adjudicative information; (3) investigation-development of investigative reports and advanced analytics; (4) low-side information exchange- allows for the sharing of vetting information; (5) adjudication management-supports the adjudication of investigations, including case management and reporting capabilities; and (6) post-determination management-supports the functions that security managers, suitability managers, or similar resources perform once an adjudicative determination has been rendered (e.g., visit requests).